cmartin922/Hackathon_SP16/README.md

 - A bunck of wires
 - 2 (3?) servo motors
 - A bunch of cardboard
+- Might want some kind of internal frame to support lock movement (errector set?)

 ##Basic Functionality
 ###Put stuff in: